pepega007xd/slplugin/bp/main.typ

   [
     #heading(numbering: none)[Abstract]

-    This thesis descibes the design and implementation of a verification tool for C programs, focusing on programs using linked lists.
+    This thesis describes the design and implementation of a verification tool for C programs, focusing on programs using linked lists.
 The idea is to derive the shape of the data structures that exist in the program's heap during execution.
 This is then used to prove correctness of all memory accesses in the program, and to detect possible invalid memory accesses.
 The approach is based on representing abstract program states using formulae of separation logic.
 It is implemented in the Frama-C framework, utilizing its dataflow analysis template, and value analysis for semantic constant propagation.
 The tool was benchmarked on the linked lists subset of SV-COMP benchmarks and compared with similar verification tools.
 While not reaching the performance of top competitors in this category, it is on par with most verifiers.
   ],
   [
     #heading(numbering: none)[Abstrakt]